 This week in WTHHT we look back on the career of the 4th player produced from Westchester County, NY (after this guy, this guy, and this guy).
 Perhaps you remember Mal Graham.
-Mal was from White Plains, NY (same as yours truly) but attended White Plains High School (a bitter rival of Archbishop Stepinac, my alma mater).
+Mal was from White Plains, NY and attended White Plains High School.

 After playing for the Tigers of White Plains, Mal went on to play at NYU, while they were still a competitive team (Satch Sanders also went there).
 After an illustrious college career which included being named an All American, he'd be selected by the Celtics in the first round of the 1967 NBA draft, with the 11th pick.

-Of all the professions our WTHHT featured players have taken up, no one has replicated Mal Graham's achievements.
-Today Mal is an Associate Justice on the Massachusetts Appeals Court, where he was appointed by Governor Mitt Romney in 2004.
+And of all the professions our WTHHT featured players have taken up, no one has replicated Mal Graham's achievements.
+Today Mal continues on and is an Associate Justice on the Massachusetts Appeals Court, where he was appointed by Governor Mitt Romney in 2004.
 He had been a part of the Stress Management Committee of the District Court where he co-authored the document known as Judicial Wellness: A Stress Management Guide For and By Judges.
 He lives West of Boston with his wife Joyce.